Thomas Massie (planter): Military career

 Sometime after his time with Colonel Hendricks, Massie and five other officers from Virginia were given orders to return to Virginia and await further orders.
 He returned to join the army under General Washington at White Marsh Hills.
-That winter, the Continental Army marched from the gulf toward Valley Forge where Captain Massie was detailed to General Daniel Morgan, who was ordered to take post at Radnor, about half way between Valley Forge and the mouth of the Schuylkill River.
+That winter, the Continental Army marched from the gulf toward Valley Forge, where Captain Massie was detailed to General Daniel Morgan, who was ordered to take post at Radnor, about halfway between Valley Forge and the mouth of the Schuylkill River.

-In February 1778, Massie was promoted to Major and transferred to the 11th Virginia Regiment where he commanded troop elements in the Battle of Monmouth.
+In February 1778, Massie was promoted to major and transferred to the 11th Virginia Regiment, where he commanded troop elements in the Battle of Monmouth.
 Massie was again transferred in September 1778 to the 2d Virginia Regiment and returned to the Virginia colony in 1779 when the unit was ordered back south.
 In June of 1779, following years of service in combat throughout the war, Massie began a bout with rheumatism, experiencing debilitating joint pain that took him off of the front.
-He resigned his commission after correspondence with General George Washington who was in Philadelphia at the time, writing:
+He resigned his commission after correspondence with General George Washington, who was in Philadelphia at the time, writing:

-“From a late rhuematick illness, I have been detained in Virginia, and still find myself incapable of Military Service, therefore request your Excellency’s permission to retire from the Army—I have had no Commission since the arrangement of the Virginia Line.
-Otherwise, should have inclosed it, My present indisposition, increased by the fatigue of travelling, prevents my waiting on Your Excellency, in Person.”
+"From a late rhuematick illness, I have been detained in Virginia, and still find myself incapable of Military Service, therefore request your Excellency's permission to retire from the Army—I have had no Commission since the arrangement of the Virginia Line.
+Otherwise, should have inclosed it, My present indisposition, increased by the fatigue of travelling, prevents my waiting on Your Excellency, in Person."

-General Washington replied back, accepting his resignation on June 25, 1779:
+General Washington replied, accepting his resignation on June 25, 1779:

-“I have received Your Letter of the 11th Instant—and I am extremely sorry to hear, that you have been so much afflicted with the Rheumatism.1 Your situation will not permit me to refuse your request to retire from the service; and I have only to regret the circumstance, which deprives the States of an Officer of your merit.”
+"I have received Your Letter of the 11th Instant—and I am extremely sorry to hear, that you have been so much afflicted with the Rheumatism.1 Your situation will not permit me to refuse your request to retire from the service; and I have only to regret the circumstance, which deprives the States of an Officer of your merit."

-Following the acceptance of his separation at the rank of Major, Massie would go on to serve as an aide-de-camp to General Nelson beginning in the winter of 1780.
+Following the acceptance of his separation at the rank of major, Massie would go on to serve as an aide-de-camp to General Nelson beginning in the winter of 1780.
 Massie would continue in that capacity until 1781, where serving in capacity as an aide to the general, he was present at the Siege of Yorktown and at the surrender of General Cornwallis.